O Elogio da Dúvida - Limites, Realidade e Conservadorismo

 A visão orgânica da sociedade expressa uma ética da responsabilidade histórica.
 Ela reconhece que toda intervenção social tem efeitos colaterais, que toda ruptura gera perdas e que nem todo ganho compensará o que foi destruído.

 Oakeshott também desmonta a ilusão de que a política deva perseguir fins substantivos grandiosos.
-Para ele, o papel do governo não é conduzir a sociedade a um estado ideal de justiça ou felicidade, mas manter um quadro de regras gerais que permita aos indivíduos perseguirem seus próprios fins.
+Para ele, o papel do governo não é conduzir a sociedade a um estado ideal de justiça e felicidade, mas manter um quadro de regras gerais que permita aos indivíduos perseguirem seus próprios fins.
 Quando o Estado assume a tarefa de definir o bem comum em termos substantivos, ele inevitavelmente transforma divergências legítimas em conflitos morais absolutos, abrindo caminho para a coerção sistemática.

 Essa concepção entra em choque direto com a mentalidade revolucionária, que vê a política como instrumento de redenção histórica.
 Para o revolucionário, governar é corrigir o mundo, para Oakeshott, governar é evitar que o mundo desmorone sob o peso de ambições excessivas.